ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The PUT handler processes requests from a Client that asks for new individual keying material, as required to process messages exchanged in the group.

-The handler expects a request with empty payload.
-In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.
+The handler expects a PUT request with empty payload.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the Client identified by NODENAME.
-The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ10).
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
+In addition to what is defined in {{kdc-if-errors}} and at the beginning of {{node-subresource}}, the handler verifies that this operation is consistent with the set of roles that the Client has in the group (REQ11).
+If the verification fails, the KDC MUST reply with a 4.00 (Bad Request) error response.

-The handler also verifies that the Client and the node name NODENAME used in the Uri-Path match.
-If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

-Additionally, the handler verifies that the Client is a current member of the group.
-If the verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-Also, the handler verifies that this operation is consistent with the set of roles that the Client has in the group (REQ10).
-If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

-If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting Client, the KDC MUST respond with a 5.03 (Service Unavailable) error message.
+If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting Client, the KDC MUST reply with a 5.03 (Service Unavailable) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

-If all verifications succeed, the handler returns a 2.05 (Content) message containing newly generated, individual keying material for the Client.
+If all verifications succeed, the handler reply with a 2.05 (Content) response containing newly generated, individual keying material for the Client.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ27) and registered in {{iana-reg}}.

 The typical successful outcome consists in replying with newly generated, individual keying material for the Client, as defined above.
 However, application profiles of this specification MAY also extend this handler in order to achieve different akin outcomes (OPT12), for instance: